 |30||70 to 85|

-An alternate type of guidance TWSI should be used on road surfaces to assist persons with vision loss to navigate complex road crossings including, but not limited to crossing at:
+An alternate type of guidance TWSI should be used on road surfaces to assist persons with blindness to navigate complex road crossings including, but not limited to crossing at:

 - Roundabouts, also known as traffic circles